danilosiqueira/project-management-dotnet-api/README.md

 ### Run project

-Run docker compose with command `docker compose up -d`.
+Run docker compose with command `cd ProjectManagement.Api && docker compose up -d`.

 ### Authentication

-[Click](http:\\localhost:8080\swagger) to access the Swagger documentation API.
+[Click here](http://localhost:8080/swagger) to access the Swagger documentation API.

 1. Create your user in `/users/signup`.
-2. Get your token authenticating in `/users/signin`.
+2. Get your token in `/users/signin`.
 3. Use your token in "Authorize" button.

 ### Run tests

+Run command `dotnet test`.